Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 - **Random Forests**

-    build upon classification trees, using an ensemble of trees to improve predictive accuracy and control over-fitting.
+    Build upon classification trees, using an ensemble of trees to improve predictive accuracy and control over-fitting.
 Given the likely complexity and potential noise in customer satisfaction data, the robustness of random forests makes them a strong candidate for improving prediction performance.Selecting these four models allows us to compare a simple linear method with more complex non-linear methods, ensuring we explore both straightforward and intricate patterns in the data.

 To make sure that we had a clear view on how each model was performing we chose five different metrics.